mhd0003/au_uav_pkg_groovy/README.md

 mv /au_uav_pkg/.gitignore /catkin_ws
 ```

+You can now set up your github Fork within your catkin_ws folder.
+Refer to github.com for more instructions.

 Installing QT
 -------------

 1. Navigate to http://qt-project.org/downloads and click on “Qt libraries 4.8.4 for Linux/X11 (225 MB)”.
 This will start a fairly large download that might take some time.
 If prompted on where to save it, just pick a folder with a path that you can easily remember.
 (Note: Please ensure that the correct version is downloaded.
 Portions of the file saving code are version-specific.)

 2. Once the file has been downloaded, it must be extracted.
 This can be done by double clicking on the file and using the archive manager, or by using the terminal.
-If using the terminal, first change the directory to the path where you saved the file and then run “gunzip qt-everywhere-opensource-src-4.8.4.tar.gz” followed by “tar xvf qt-everywhere-opensource-src-4.8.4.tar”.
+If using the terminal, first change the directory to the path where you saved the file and then run `gunzip qt-everywhere-opensource-src-4.8.4.tar.gz` followed by `tar xvf qt-everywhere-opensource-src-4.8.4.tar`

-3. Now open terminal (if it is not already open) and change the directory to the extracted folder labeled “qt-everywhere-opensource-src-4.8.4” and then run “sudo ./configure”.
+3. Now open terminal (if it is not already open) and change the directory to the extracted folder labeled “qt-everywhere-opensource-src-4.8.4” and then run `sudo ./configure`.
 When prompted type ‘o’ for open source edition and “yes” to accept the license.
 This may take a little while to run (~30 mins).

-4. After that is finished, run “sudo make”.
+4. After that is finished, run `sudo make`.
 This step will take several hours (up to 10 if using a virtual machine).

-5. Once make is finished, run “sudo make install”.
+5. Once make is finished, run `sudo make install`.
 This will also take several hours, but less than required for “make”

 6. We now need to install qt-ros, an intermediate between QT and ROS.
-This can be done through the terminal with “sudo apt-get install ros-fuerte-qt-ros”.
+This can be done through the terminal with `sudo apt-get install ros-groovy-qt-ros`.
 Type “y” at the appropriate prompt.
-Note: you may have to run “sudo apt-get update” first if you receive an error.
+Note: you may have to run `sudo apt-get update` first if you receive an error.

 Installing QT Creator
 ---------------------